Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 (Note these arguments don't apply as elegantly to capital-intensive professions such as professional gambling, daytrading, or investing.
 In those cases I do think it might make sense to delay giving until you start hitting diminishing returns with your own capital.)

 ## Flow-through effects
 But the previous argument only considers one side of the value transfer—it only considers what you yourself can do with the money.
-It ignores the crucial fact that effective giving *also* produces compounding interest **for the charitable cause itself**.
+It ignores the crucial fact that effective giving also produces compounding returns *for the charity*.

 Take the simple case of donating directly to the poor via [GiveDirectly](https://www.givedirectly.org/).
 If we raise more people out of poverty or enable them to acquire more education or skills, that might cost $1,000 now.
 But those people can go on to contribute to their economy, develop their community, and ultimately further reduce poverty there.
+Your donation also compounds.

 Most people imagine charitable giving as temporarily putting a band-aid on a social wound.
 But if that's the case, it's a sign that the intervention itself is not very effective.
 Effective giving tends to produce compounding benefits and [flow-through effects](https://blog.givewell.org/2013/05/15/flow-through-effects/).
 Thus you should expect the rate of return on the very best charities to have higher returns than marginal self-investment or the returns you can make in capital markets.